chrisguida/nixos-mutinynet-tutorial/docs/bonus-RTL.md

 ---
-layout: default
 title: "Bonus Rtl"
-order: 6
+sidebar_position: 6
 ---

 # BONUS: Ride The Lightning

-- In this section we wil install and use Ride The Lightning (RTL)!
+- In this section we will install and use Ride The Lightning (RTL)!
 - RTL is a webapp GUI for lightning nodes.
 - It is compatible with LND, CLN, and Eclair.
 - We're using it with CLN, of course.